December 26, 2022

 That means that a borrower cannot purchase a flipped home as described above with an FHA mortgage, and if an FHA borrower tries to sell a home with an FHA mortgage within the same time constraints, a purchaser would not be eligible to apply for an FHA mortgage to buy that property (unless the time restriction has been exceeded).

-The FHA’s time restrictions on resale of home purchased with an FHA mortgage do have exceptions-speak to your loan officer to learn more about this aspect of the FHA single family home loan program.
+The FHA’s time restrictions on the resale of homes purchased with an FHA mortgage do have exceptions-speak to your loan officer to learn more about this aspect of the FHA single-family home loan program.